All Episodes

 If you haven't registered, you have to do that.

-You have to deal with people, it's like in the DM.
+You have to deal with people.

-Some people it's just too big a hassle.
+Some people, it's just too big a hassle.

 Don't doubt me on this.